 “I wanted to meet people, so I met people in the sector and got their opinion: what do you think?
 Why are you in it?”

-She continues: “It was interesting because they all talked about how horrible the experience is and I am like, but you are still there.
+She continues: “It was interesting because they all talked about how horrible the experience is and I wondered, but you are still there.

 “I did some research, connected with some people in the sector here and they did their best to discourage me from getting into the sector but I still went in and I haven’t looked back.